Le risptop : anatomie d'un tissu

 Read time 2

 Ripstop, rings a bell?
 The name of this fabric with its very particular appearance comes, literally, from the English to rip - to tear - stop.
-During the Second World War, military equipment had to be extremely resistant to tearing, in order to ensure the protection of soldiers in the extreme conditions of combat.
+During the Second World War, military equipment had to be extremely tear-resistant, in order to ensure the protection of soldiers in the extreme conditions of combat.

 This is how ripstop appears.
-This canvas is born from a textile innovation which consists of integrating, at regular intervals and in the grid of the weaving, thicker reinforcing threads.
-These threads prevent the propagation of snags created by external shocks, while maintaining a light canvas - no need to use a thick canvas, the reinforcing threads are enough to make the fabric particularly robust.
+This fabric is born from a textile innovation that consists of integrating, at regular intervals and in the grid of the weave, thicker reinforcement threads.
+These threads prevent the propagation of snags created by external shocks, while allowing to keep a light fabric - no need to use a thick fabric, the reinforcement threads are enough to make the fabric particularly robust.

-Ripstop fabrics are historically woven from cotton or silk and later polyester or other synthetic fibers.
-The reinforcing threads are usually made of nylon.
-This remains the case today, for technical outdoor sports clothing for example.
+Ripstop fabrics are historically woven from cotton or silk and later from polyester or other synthetic fibers.
+The reinforcement threads are usually made of nylon.
+This is still the case today, for technical outdoor sportswear for example.
 Our overshirts are designed with 100% cotton ripstop woven in Japan.
-The reinforcing thread, which is thicker, is also made of cotton.
+The reinforcement thread, which is thicker, is also made of cotton.

 The specific grid of ripstop, and its resistance, has therefore made it a preferred fabric for the design of military jackets.
-This weaving also made it possible to replace expensive parachute fabrics, originally made of silk.
-Today it is considered a technical fabric - for its breathable and waterproof aspect.
-In ready-to-wear, it is used on pants or overshirts, and even as the main fabric for shoes, guaranteeing the robustness of the finished product.
+This weave has also made it possible to replace expensive parachute fabrics, originally made of silk.
+Today, it is considered a technical fabric - for its breathable and waterproof aspect.
+In ready-to-wear, it is used on trousers or overshirts, and even as the main fabric for shoes, guaranteeing the robustness of the finished product.

 A military past

 To make our ripstop overshirt, we wanted to remain faithful to the military history so specific to this fabric.
-Several inspirations intersect, all drawn from the military wardrobe: here are the vintage predecessors of our Le Goût du Sel overshirt.
+Several inspirations intersect, all taken from the military wardrobe: here are the - vintage - predecessors of our Le Goût du Sel overshirt.

-In terms of shape, the jacket is distinctly inspired by two models of military jackets: the French military shirt from the 1960s, in the center of the photo, and the OG 107 jacket of the American army, a piece worn by infantrymen of the Army during the Vietnam War (1955-1975).
-These two jackets were not necessarily designed with ripstop.
+The jacket's shape is distinctly inspired by two military jacket styles: the 1960s French military shirt, pictured center, and the U.S. Army's OG 107 jacket, a piece worn by Army infantrymen during the Vietnam War (1955-1975).
+Neither jacket was necessarily made with ripstop.

 This is the jungle jacket, the jungle jacket, which is designed exclusively in ripstop , because it was intended to protect soldiers in the Vietnamese forest.
 The resistance of the canvas was a real asset in the field.
 The historic jungle jacket is the one on the left in the image.